Mi6u3l/boiler-plate/README.md

-# ES6 MVC
+# ES6 Vanilla
-MVC Pattern ES6 configured with babel and webpack
+ES6 configured with babel and webpack

 ## Usage